BKSchatzki/partyroombloom/README.md

     - <http://localhost:3000>
     - The subdomain at <https://project-name.vercel.app>
     - Any domains on which you are hosting the site
-  - Authorized redirect URIs should have the following paths for each Authorized JavaScript Origin:
+  - Authorized redirect URIs should have the following paths for each of the Authorized JavaScript Origins:
     - /api/auth/callback/google
     - /login/google/callback